michaelbZA/my-website/content/posts/python-series/09-python-foundations-automation.md

 # Command-Line Tools & Automation in Python

-As a finance professional learning to code, I've discovered that some of the most practical Python applications aren't fancy data visualizations or machine learning models, but rather simple automation scripts that save time on repetitive tasks.
+I've discovered that some of the most practical Python applications aren't fancy data visualisations or machine learning models, but rather simple automation scripts that save time on repetitive tasks.
 In this post, I'll walk through how to build command-line tools and automate everyday processes using Python.

 ## Building Command-Line Scripts with argparse